-f you want to attend an outstanding public licensing class consider Connecticut Boating Certificates, LLC.
-We have HUNDREDS of Testimonials that say what a great job the instructors do, how likable they are, and how they deliver the course with great energy.
-Not only do our instructors have an expert level grasp on the Licensing course but also have backgrounds in Public Speaking, Coaching, and Teaching.
+A Safe Boating Certificate (SBC) will allow an individual to operate any recreational vessel, except f you want to attend an outstanding Safe Boating Certification course consider ours.
+We have over a THOUSAND TESTIMONIALS that say what a great job our instructors do, how likable they are, and how they deliver the course with great energy.
+All of our instructors have backgrounds in Public Speaking, Coaching, and Teaching.
+They'll convey this course with an expert level grasp on the material.

-We want everyone to enjoy the experience rather than dread it so our course keeps every student interacting, informed, and engaged.
-You'll build confidence during the class.
-Our students average 97.8 or better on the exam!
-Most importantly, according to our surveys, "99.6 percent of our students said the class went by at a Great Pace, Fast, or REALLY FAST!"... thanks to our bright and engaging instructors!
+We want everyone to enjoy the experience rather than dread it.
+Our course keeps every student interacting, informed, engaged and above all, building confidence.
+Our students average a 97.8 on the exam.
+Furthermore, our surveys show that 99.6 percent of our students said the class went by at a "GREAT PACE, FAST, or REALLY FAST!"
+A huge complement to our friendly instructors!

-Now, with the State of Connecticut approved virtual learning, you can access us from anywhere so that groups, families, and friends alike can enjoy the same great Boating Licensing Course together on a casual & comfortable basis.
+Right now, with the State of Connecticut approved virtual learning, you can access us from ANYWHERE on ANY DEVICE so groups, families, and friends alike can enjoy the same great experience together on a casual & comfortable basis.

-The course includes the Safe Boating Certificate, Certificate of Personal Watercraft Operation & Safe Water Ski Endorsement www.connecticutboatingcertificates.com
+As standard in Connecticut, this course includes the Safe Boating Certificate, Certificate of Personal Watercraft Operation and the Safe Water Skiing Endorsement www.connecticutboatingcertificates.com